-NetSuite, combined with Full Clarity Construction for NetSuite, brings together core financials, job costing, project management, American Institute of Architects (AIA) billing, retainage, and subcontractor compliance in a single cloud platform.
-No middleware.
+NetSuite plus Full Clarity Construction brings financials, job costing, project management, AIA billing, retainage, and subcontractor compliance into one single cloud platform.
+No extra middleware.
 No disconnected systems.

 Construction introduces complexities that standard accounting software was never built for: